JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/ego-is-the-enemy.md

 ### BECOME A STUDENT

-To become great, one needs to have someone better that they can learn from, someone lesser who they can teach, and someone equal that they can challenge themselves against (plus, minus, and equal).
+To become great, one needs to have someone better that they can learn from, someone lesser who they can teach, and someone equal that they can challenge themselves against plus, minus, and equal.
 To become great and stay great, they must all know what came before, what is going on now, and what comes next.
 They must be always learning.
 We must all become our own teachers, tutors, and critics.
 A student is self-critical and self-motivated always trying to improve.
 The act of being an eternal student kept these men and women humble.

 > "False ideas about yourself destroy you.
 For me, I always stay a student.
 That's what martial arts are about, and you have to use that humility as a tool.
 You put yourself beneath someone you trust."